 To my Stranded Women, thank you for being there for me despite the physical distance that separates the three of us.
 You both have made me a better person.
 Thank you for listening to all my venting and all my irrational and uncalled for rants.
 Thank you for putting up with me, with my selfish behaviour, with my random spikes of idiocy and ignorance.
 Words cannot express how grateful I am for having worked with you both and spending time with you.
 I would trade all my books just to work with you again, even just for a week (and you both know how much I love my books).

-To my sisters Teddy and Alex and our brother Rebreb, thank you for being there for me as well.
+To my brothers Teddy, Alex, and Gabby, thank you for being there for me as well.
 Despite how far we are from one another, the three of you keep tabs on me.
 Talk to me about your days, and for that, I am flattered that I come to mind when something happens to you.
 I look forward to spending more time with you in the future.
 I hope nothing changes.
 I hope we get to keep this open.
 I hope we get to keep this alive, whatever we have here going.
 Whatever this is that ties us together.

 To the people I have worked and still work with, I am grateful that you guys tolerate me, my childish behaviours, my impulsive actions, my reckless words.
 I apologize where I fell short.
 And I promise to be better, both for the team and for myself.
 I promise that whatever I am going through will not affect the quality of my work.